 In addition to medication, there are other lifestyle changes and home remedies that may help your eczema.
 Here are a few strategies that can help reduce eczema flare-ups:

-Moisturize often.
-Moisturize at least twice a day, and apply it while your skin is still wet from bathing.
+Moisturize often: Moisturize at least twice a day, and apply it while your skin is still wet from bathing.

-Use a humidifier.
-This can also help add moisture to your skin.
+Use a humidifier: This can also help add moisture to your skin.
 This is especially important when your environment is dry.

-Avoid irritants.
-Resist the urge to use harsh soaps, strong fragrances, or skin scrubs.
+Avoid irritants: Resist the urge to use harsh soaps, strong fragrances, or skin scrubs.
 All of these can irritate the skin.

-Try wet wraps.
-Wrapping the skin in moist cloths overnight after applying moisturizer can soothe the skin.
+Try wet wraps: Wrapping the skin in moist cloths overnight after applying moisturizer can soothe the skin.
 It can also help keep moisture in the skin.

-Learn your triggers.
-Once you identify your triggers, do your best to avoid them to limit your eczema flares.
+Learn your triggers: Once you identify your triggers, do your best to avoid them to limit your eczema flares.
 Triggers may include certain foods, chemicals, or allergens.

 While there’s no cure, children with eczema may sometimes outgrow eczema.
 This is more likely to occur if there’s no family history of eczema and if it’s mild.

-Eczema is not contagious.
+Eczema isn’t contagious.
 The rash of eczema is caused by inflammation in the skin, and it’s not due to an infection.
 Eczema does tend to run in families and can be passed down to family members.
 But it’s not spread from one person to the next by touching the rash.

 American Academy of Dermatology Association. (n.d.).
-Is that eczema or an infection on my child’s skin?.
+Is that eczema or an infection on my child’s skin?

-American College of Allergy, Asthma, & Immunology. (n.d.).
+American College of Allergy, Asthma & Immunology. (n.d.).
 Eczema.

 Dębińska, A. (2021).
 New treatments for atopic dermatitis targeting skin barrier repair via the regulation of FLG expression.
 Journal of Clinical Medicine.

 MedlinePlus.
 (2022).
+Skin biopsy.

 National Eczema Association. (n.d.).
 Eczema stats.

 National Eczema Association. (n.d.).
-Prescription phototherapy.
+Phototherapy.

 National Eczema Association. (n.d.).
 Seborrheic dermatitis.

 National Eczema Association. (n.d.).
-What is eczema?.
+What is eczema?

-Robinson, C. A., et al. (2022).
+Robinson, C. A., et al. (2024).
 Nummular dermatitis.
 StatPearls.

-Winters, R. D., et al. (2022).
+Winters, R. D., et al. (2023).
 Folliculitis.
 StatPearls.

 Yaneva, M., et al. (2021).
 The link between atopic dermatitis and asthma- immunological imbalance and beyond.
 Asthma Research and Practice.